lusy/motivationFF/opensym2016/slides.md

 ---

 # Why have you started to participate in Freifunk?
+What's cool about the project?
   (Motivations overview / Otöne) --> vlt auch zu den jeweiligen "Kapitel" runterziehen

 ---